Book Review: Not Perfect

 She can’t tell her friends what has happened because her husband left her a mysterious warning: “I’ll tell them what you did.”

-She resorts to stealing things like toilet paper because she’s gone through all the money and no more is being deposited into their account by her husband.
+She resorts to stealing things like toilet paper because she’s gone through all the money, and her husband no longer deposits any into their account.

 My Review: